OpMonTeam/OpMon/CONTRIBUTING.md

 ### Contributing to open projects
 You can also choose to contribute to one of the different projects exposed in [the Projects tab](https://github.com/OpMonTeam/OpMon/projects?type=beta) with
 [Code] at the beginning of the name.
+You can also search within the issues with the code label.
 In this case, you can be assigned to a task so people know you’re working on it to avoid having two people working separately on the same item.
 However, to avoid something being reserved too long, we ask you to report your progress at least every week (a commit is counted as progress report, we just want to be assured you’re still on it).